Blane245/musicgenerator/docs/CMG User Manual.md

     Each sequence is bounded by a lower and upper limit and each move is done with a given step size.
 When an attribute hits an upper or lower limit, the value is reversed.
 For example, if pan is already at its upper limit (1 or right) and the suggested value is to move further up (right), the value is changed to move down (left).
 Thus, the containment walls are not 'sticky'.

-    The transition probabilities from one state to the itself and the others must be between 0 and 1 and add up to 1.
-If the transition probabilities are such that the same state is never left, the attribute value will always be its starting value.

   * **Seed:** This is a character string that is used to start the random number sequence for this generator.
 See [this](#randomseed) for further discussion about random seeds.
   * **Start Value:** This is the value where the sequence of values for attribute starts.
 It must be between *Lo* and *Hi*.
   * **Lo:** This is the lowest value that can be assigned to the attribute.
 It must be smaller than the hi value.